PalankiUmesh/node_hotels/README.md

 Steps to run this project
 1. Run the following command in your terminal or cmd. npm init
 2.	npm i express ---- this creates node modules in this project.
-3. Create an .env file in the root directory, and declare the PORT number, DB_URL (mongodb url)  and JWT_SECRET connection URL.
+3. Create an .env file in the root directory, and declare the PORT number, DB_URL (mongodb url)  and JWT_SECRET.